pekkis/hardcore-basic-training/README.md

-# Hardcore React Training
+# Hardcore Basic Training

 ## Introduction

-Welcome to my two-day hardcore React Workshop.
-It is very important that you read and follow these instructions before the actual two training days.
+Welcome to my two-day hardcore Basics JavaScript Client + Server Workshop.
+It is _very important_ that you read and follow these instructions before the actual two training days.

 ## Installation

-Start by forking / cloning this repository.
+Start by forking / cloning this repository from Github.

-If you don't know how to use git, you should spend an hour to [learn the basics](https://guides.github.com/introduction/git-handbook/)!
+If you don't know how to use Git, you should spend an hour to [learn the basics](https://guides.github.com/introduction/git-handbook/)!

 If you really don't want to use / learn git, just download the repo.

-`training` is the default branch that contains the starting point for our course.
-The `master` branch contains a fuller example application that might be up to date or not, depending on the phases of the moon and the planets.

-There are other branches too.
-They contain all the stuff from all the previous trainings.
-Interesting stuff, at least if you're me!

 ## Human Requirements

-- You are a developer, devsigner or such.
+- You are a developer.
-- You have working professional knowledge on JavaScript, HTML and CSS.
-You don't have to be a guru, but the course is not suitable for beginners.
+- You have working knowledge on programming in general.
+It helps to have a basic understanding of JavaScript, HTML, CSS and the general principles of the web and web applications (client / server model, HTTP protocol etc).

 ## Computer Requirements

 - MacOS and Linux are grade A citizens.
-Should work in Windows too, but I don't always test because I'm not a Windows man myself.
-- If it doesn't work, just use a Unix virtual machine.
+This should work in Windows too, but the web isn't for Windows so results may vary.
+If it doesn't work, just use a Unix virtual machine!
-- The current version of node.js (8 and 10 should both work).
+- The current version of node.js (series 10 stable LTS for example).
 Might work on older / newer / other ones, but no guarantees!
 - The [Yarn package manager](https://yarnpkg.com).
-- An editor / IDE that supports the good stuff.
-I use [VSCode](https://code.visualstudio.com/) myself nowadays, and it's really good.
-[Atom](https://atom.io/) is OK too.
+- An editor / IDE that supports all the good stuff.
+If you don't absolutely know better, please install [VSCode](https://code.visualstudio.com/).
+It's da best.
-  - Some alternatives: Nuclide, WebStorm, Eclipse, Sublime Text, whatever.
-Just make sure you get all the syntax and code helps etc.
-- Chrome browser.
-Or some other good dev browser.
+- Chrome (or Firefox) as a development browser.

 ### Browser extensions